ashkan90/webblueprint/roadmap.md

     - Error handlers
     - Data value reporting

+### UI Refinement
+1. Left Panel needs to be changed as:
+   - Events
+   - Variables
+   - Functions
+   - Macros

 ## Stage 4: Debugging Tools (Weeks 14-17)

+### User Defined Function Nodes
+1. Nodes can be defined and created by user:
+   - Functions
+   - Macros

+2. Nodes used in functions/macros are came from Backend declared nodes

 ### Real-Time Execution Visualization
 1. Node status highlighting: